danmar3/hate-detector/README.md

 # hate-detector
-The hate-detector project contains work in progress towards Semeval 2019 task #5.
+The hate-detector project contains a classification pipeline for Semeval 2019 task #5.

-The first stage of our project includes:

-* Data preprocessing including stemming and removal of stop words
-* Experiments comparing vectorizations
-* Experiments comparing classifiers

-See hate-detector/documentation/Project_Orgaization.md for more information.
+See ```hate-detector/documentation/Project_Orgaization.md``` for details of project organization.

 ## Installation (Debian, Ubuntu)
 1. Install pre-requisites: Python3, pip, virtualenv: